 Waiver of the Parental Income Test (an assessment of income that would not normally be performed for a particular tax year).
+Also known as a Parental Income Test exemption.

 Special institution

 An institution that:

 - specifically and primarily caters for students with disabilities, healthrelated conditions and/or learning difficulties; - is recognised by Australian Government or state or territory health or education authorities;